wp-plugins/get-custom-field-values/readme.txt

 === Get Custom Field Values ===
 Contributors: coffee2code
 Donate link: http://coffee2code.com/donate
-Tags: custom fields, widget, widgets, meta, extra, data, post, posts, page, pages, coffee2code Requires at least: 2.6
+Tags: custom fields, widget, widgets, shortcode, meta, extra, data, post, posts, page, pages, coffee2code Requires at least: 2.8
-Tested up to: 2.8.2
+Tested up to: 3.2
-Stable tag: 3.0.1
+Stable tag: 3.3
-Version: 3.0.1
+Version: 3.3

-Use widgets or template tags to easily retrieve and control the display of any custom field values/meta data for posts or pages.
+Use widgets, shortcodes, and/or template tags to easily retrieve and display custom field values for posts or pages.

 == Description ==

-Use widgets or template tags to easily retrieve and control the display of any custom field values/meta data for posts or pages.
+Use widgets, shortcodes, and/or template tags to easily retrieve and display custom field values for posts or pages.

 The power of custom fields gives this plugin the potential to be dozens of plugins all rolled into one.

 This plugin allows you to harness the power of custom fields/meta data.
-Use the "Get Custom Field" widget, the [custom_field] shortcode (which has a sidebar widget to help you build the shortcode), or one of six template tags to retrieve and display custom fields.
+Use the "Get Custom Field" widget, the `[custom_field]` shortcode (which has a sidebar widget to help you build the shortcode), or one of six template tags to retrieve and display custom fields.
 Find a custom field for the current post, a specified post, a recent post, or randomly.
 And for the custom field values found by the plugin, you may optionally specify text or HTML to appear before and after the results.
 If nothing is found, then nothing is display (unless you define text to appear when no results are found).
 If multiple results are found, only the first will be displayed unless you specify a string to be used to join the results together (such as ","), in which case all will be returned.
 Visit the Examples section to see how this plugin can be cast in dozens of different ways.

 There are six template tags provided by this plugin.
 Here they are, with an explanation of when they are appropriate for use: